Other / mixed grade configuration · Oklahoma City, OK

 How many students attend Mustang Valley Es?

 Mustang Valley Es has 659 students enrolled.
-It is a other school in Oklahoma City, OK.
+It is a public school in Oklahoma City, OK.

 What is the student-teacher ratio at Mustang Valley Es?